Front Line Leaders Academy

-This year, a local Front Line Leaders Academy in Los Angeles County will be piloted.
+This year, Front Line Leaders Academy will be in Los Angeles County for a second year.
 While the county itself is increasingly young and Latino, most of its civic leaders are not.
-In an effort to make the landscape more reflective of local communities, the youth leadership programs of People For the American Way Foundation will pilot the first local Front Line Leaders Academy in LA County.
-The Front Line Leaders Academy will select 20 young LA-area leaders from diverse backgrounds, especially those who are low-income, LGBTQ, and people of color.
+In an effort to make the landscape more reflective of local communities, the youth leadership programs of People For the American Way Foundation will continue the local Front Line Leaders Academy in LA County.
+The Front Line Leaders Academy will select 20 young LA-area leaders from diverse backgrounds.
 As part of their training, these Fellows will be required to complete district-specific research to help them elevate the issues that are most relevant to their own community.
 We will intentionally recruit young leaders who are not among the county’s “hand-picked” stars, but rather those exhibiting talent and passion about social justice issues who have limited, if any, access to the training and resources necessary to become public servants.

-This LA-based pilot of FLLA will allow our organization, which has fought for progressive values since 1981, to help ensure that our community leaders are reflective of the people by elevating voices and investing resources into communities that have been underrepresented far too long.
+This LA-based FLLA will allow our organization, which has fought for progressive values since 1981, to help ensure that our community leaders are reflective of the people by elevating voices and investing resources into communities that have been underrepresented far too long.